SAFEGUARDING CHILDREN & VULNERABLE ADULTS

 SAFEGUARDING CHILDREN - RECENT LEGISLATION AND REPORTS

-WAVE TRUST 2013 -70/30 STRATEGY FOR A 70% REDUCTION CHILD ABUSE, NEGLECT AND WITNESSING DOMESTIC VIOLENCE BY 2030
+WAVE TRUST 2024 A DECADE OF TRANSFORMATION - ADVERSE CHILDHOOD EXPERIENCES AND WORKING TO REDUCE CHILD ABUSE, NEGLECT AND WITNESSING DOMESTIC VIOLENCE BY 2030

 1001 CRITICAL DAYS - ANDREA LEADSOM ALL PARTY UK DOCUMENT 2014